RichardZhang01/team-profile-generator/README.md

 ## <a id="how-to-contribute"></a>How to Contribute

 If you want to contribute to this project and make it better, your help is very welcome.
-This was a school project, so anything you want to do it, go for it.
+This was a school project, so anything you want to do to it, go for it.
 You can also contact me directly through the links below.

 ## <a id="tests"></a>Tests